JawwadAhmadDev/hardhat/hardhat3/readme.md

 1. npm init -y
 2. npm install --save-dev hardhat (to install hardhat in the project)
 3. npx hardhat (to initialize hardhat in the project)
+4. create a repository named 'contracts' in which we will create all contracts.

 ## Description of the project